Hemlock : Compact and Scalable Mutual Exclusion: Optimization: Aggressive Hand-Over

 We now show additional variants that avoid use-after-free concerns, but which still provide the fast contended hand-over exhibited by AH.

-In Lisiting-\ref{Listing:hemlockOHO} we augment the encoding of \texttt{Grant} to add a distinguished $L|1$ state, borrowing the low-order bit of the lock address (which is otherwise 0) as a flag to indicate that a successor exists.
+In Lisiting-\ref{Listing:hemlockOHOvA} we augment the encoding of \texttt{Grant} to add a distinguished $L|1$ state, borrowing the low-order bit of the lock address (which is otherwise 0) as a flag to indicate that a successor exists.
 In the unlock operator, if a thread discovers that its \texttt{Grant} field is $L|1$ then it is certain that an immediate successor exists for $L$, in which case the thread overwrites $L|1$ with $L$ to pass ownership to that sucessor.
-This approach also avoids, for common modes of contention, any accesses to the lock's \texttt{Tail} field in the unlock operator, further reducing coherence traffic on that coherence hotspot.
+This approach also avoids, for common modes of contention, any accesses to the lock's \texttt{Tail} field in the \texttt{unlock} operator, further reducing coherence traffic on that coherence hotspot.
+(Both MCS and CLH, under steady-state sustained contention, and assuming that context is passed by means other than fields in the lock body, typically manage to avoid accessing the lock body in the \texttt{unlock} operator, a property which benefits perforamnce.)
 By eliminating the speculative store into \texttt{Grant} found in AH, we avoid use-after-free concerns.